jasp-stats/jasp-desktop/Docs/development/r-analyses-guide.md

 In the example given above, the column description added through `$addColumnInfo()` with `name = "VovkSellkeMPR"` will only be included when the VovkSellkeMPR checkbox in the interface is checked.
 By setting `$showSpecifiedColumnsOnly` to `TRUE` it does not matter if we include the VovkSellkeMPR statistic in our results anyway, as it won't be added to the table.

 #### Step 5.1.5 - Expected Table Size
 Optionally, we can tell JASP how many rows (and columns if you did not specify them with `$addColumnInfo()`) our table will have through `$setExpectedSize()`.
-In analyses that do not take a lot of time to run (i.e., their computations are quick) this is not really required.
+In analyses that do not take a lot of time to run (_i.e._, their computations are quick) this is not really required.
 In this case, JASP will default to showing an empty table with a single row filled with dots until it receives your actual results.
 However, if your analysis is slow, it's recommended to create an empty table of the correct size and then fill this table row by row.
 The binomial test is quick, but we'll add it anyway:

 <details>
 	<summary>Code</summary>